robcarver17/pysystemtrade/docs/production.md

 mlog.get_log_items_as_entries(dict(type="top-level-function"))
 ```

-Alternatively you can use the interactive diagnostics function to get old log data (FIX ME LINK)
+Alternatively you can use the [interactive diagnostics](#view-logs) process to get old log data.

 #### Cleaning old logs

-This code is run automatically from the daily cleaning code (FIX ME LINK)
+This code is run automatically from the [daily cleaning process](#clean-up-old-logs).

 Python: